jonlpersson/ed-latimore/site/_posts/2021-02-19-8-unconventional-ways-to-get-over-someone.md

 Is it that much better to get into a messy ordeal in person?

-Once you understand the science of breaking up and what your body and mind go through, it doesn’t make a difference.
+It doesn't make a difference once you understand the science of breaking up and what your body and mind go through.

 We set up so many dates via phone and text (and cancel quite a few too) that cutting off a relationship that way shouldn’t be too much of a stretch.